prankstr/hassio-husdata-exporter/README.md

 ## Overview
 Husdata Prometheus Exporter is a Home Assistant add-on designed to integrate with Husdata gateways.
 It polls and exports data from Husdata gateways(H60/H66), providing the Husdata heatpump metrics in a format compatible with Prometheus enhancing your ability to monitor and analyze the performance of your heat pump.

-This has been developed towards a H66 connected and a Nibe heatpump with the Styr2002 interface but a lot of the metrics should work for other heat pumps as well, I'm not sure what works and what doesn't though.
+This has been developed towards a Husdata H66 and a Nibe heatpump with the Styr2002 interface but a lot of the metrics should work for other heat pumps as well, I'm not sure what works and what doesn't though.

 ## Features
-- Periodic polling of data from Husdata systems.
+- Periodic polling of data from Husdata gateways.
-- Metrics exposure in Prometheus format for easy integration and monitoring.
+- Exports Husdata metrics in a prometheus format for easy integration and monitoring.
 - Customizable polling intervals.
-- Supports Swedish and English label values for sensors etc.
+- Supports Swedish and English label values for sensors etc(see below).
-- Optional external server functionality for direct add-on access.
+- Supports Home Assistant Ingress and an external server for direct access.

 ## Installation